VirusFriendly/GobBLE/README.md

 ### CAUTION

-The RaMBLE database contains location data, which people can use to track your whereabouts and possibly the location of your home, school, or workplace.
+The RaMBLE database contains location data, which people can use to track your where-abouts and possibly the location of your home, school, or workplace.
 If you're concerned about sharing your location data, run the droplocation.py provided in the extras directory.

 Example: